esoptron/esoptron-libretro-docs-assets-1/README.md

 I'm storing webms and such here so I don't increase the repository size of Libretro/Docs

-Libretro Team is free to do whatever they want with these assets
+Libretro Team is free to do whatever they want with these assets.
+Literally anything.
+Which includes doing nothing.

 # **DO NOT DIRECTLY LINK TO THE ASSETS IN THIS GITHUB REPOSITORY**